mrdcvlsc/APA/README.md

 ### MY TODO - PLANNED UPCOMMING SUPPORTS FOR THE FUTURE

-   [ ] study if it is possible to achieve a faster division by reversing the steps of multiplication
+   [ ] Remove conversion of string to long long int and vice-versa on arithmetic operations to increase performance.

    [ ] POWER FUNCTION